First prosecutions of uninsured drivers caught on camera could happen this year

-Oklahoma could begin this year to prosecute drivers who license plate scanners have caught driving without insurance.
+Oklahoma could begin this year to prosecute drivers caught by license plate scanners while driving without insurance.

-The UVED cameras, which currently exist in fixed locations in Tulsa, Owasso and Oklahoma, as well as on five vehicles, take pictures of license plates and submit them to the Oklahoma Department of Insurance to be cross-referenced with a database of insured drivers.
+The UVED cameras, which currently exist in fixed locations in Tulsa, Owasso and Oklahoma City, as well as on five vehicles, take pictures of license plates and submit them to te Oklahoma Department of Insurance to be cross-referenced with a database of insured drivers.

 If the Insurance Department determines the plate doesn’t correspond to an insured driver, the image is quality checked and sent to a law enforcement officer for review to determine if the plate was read correctly and if the vehicle was on an Oklahoma roadway.